 <Reference Link>: Rapid Bactericidal Action of Propolis against Porphyromonas gingivalis

-Perhaps, Alzheimer's disease may be prevented by simply cleaning the gums with propolis!!
+Perhaps, Alzheimer's disease may be prevented simply and easily by cleaning the gums with propolis!!
 So simple, so cheap, so safe treatment!!
 We lose nothing just because we clean our gums by propolis, even if we do not or wouldn't suffer from AD.
 Rather, most of us can prevent at least heart disease or improve diabetes that is deeply connected with periodontitis.

 (The author, Dr. Tadahiro Makise, of this article declares that this article is written in the absence of any commercial or financial relationship with any companies or any persons that produce/sell any kinds of propolis or any inhibitors of gingipains.)

 It is often said that “Indians have less AD than any other nations, because they eat a lot of curry."
 How about the truth?
 Was it medically proven?
 Japanese also often eat curry, but they suffer from AD.
 But it looks pretty close to the truth.
 Curcumin, one of the ingredients in curry powder, has great medicinal properties.
-It has strong antioxidant, anti-inflammatory, anti-cancer, liver function improvement effect, glutathione production increasing effect and so on.
+It has strong antioxidant, anti-inflammatory, anti-cancer effect.
+It improves liver function, and increases glutathione production.

 Turmeric is a plant belonging to the ginger family.
 The scientific name is Curcuma longa L. Turmeric rhizome is powdered and dried and used as a spice.